ThingPulse/esp8266-oled-ssd1306/README.md

 // cls() should not be confused with clear(), which only clears the internal
 // graphics buffer, which can then be shown on the display with display(). void cls();

+> _Note that printing to the display, contrary to what you might expect, does not wrap your lines, so everything on a line that doesn't fit on the screen is cut off._
 ```

 &nbsp;